gabrielsnn-dev/gabrielsnn-dev/README.md

 <!--introduction section-->
-# Hi there!👋.
-My name is Gabriel Senna and i'm from Brazil! 🇧🇷
+# Hi there!👋 My name is Gabriel Senna and i'm from Brazil. 🇧🇷

 - 📭 send-me a [email](mailto:gabriel.senna.dev)